remy/next-marbles2/README.md

 Marbles Squared began as a Palm Pilot game back in the early 2000s and amassed some 250,000 downloads.

 The title mixes at random between _Marbles Squared_, _Marbles²_ and _Marbles2_ - but the "Squared" was simply because Remy couldn't draw circles, and "Marbles" because he had unwittingly cloned SameGame on the Psion.

+## Customise the game

+If you want to create your own block designs you can!
+Add a file called `theme.spr` to the same directory `marbles.bas` runs from, and this will be automatically detected.

+The `theme.spr` file expects to have four 16x16 sprites in a row and uses the default layer 2 palette (which you won't be able to change).

+I used my own web based [sprite design tool](https://zx.remysharp.com/sprites/) to generate the sprites for the original game so you should be able to too.

 ## Sharing your score